jkellerman/planets-fact-site/README.md

 ### Useful resources

-- [SASS Documentation](https://sass-lang.com/documentation) - This helped me with learning new syntax for sass.
+- [SASS Documentation](https://sass-lang.com/documentation) - This helped me with learning new syntax for Sass.
-- [Stack Overflow](https://stackoverflow.com/questions/41282244/prevent-parent-expanding-when-transformscale-used-on-child) - This tip really helped me when trying to scale images without it affecting the space around it.
-I was having trouble with the parent element expanding when I put a transform scale on the planet images.
-The trick was to have a height set in px to the parent element.
-Also needed display flex with justify center and align items center to keep it centered.
+- [Stack Overflow](https://stackoverflow.com/questions/41282244/prevent-parent-expanding-when-transformscale-used-on-child) - This tip really helped me when trying to scale images without affecting the space around it.
+I was having trouble with the parent element expanding when I put a transform scale on each planet image.
+I wanted to do this so that each planet is not rendered as the same size.
+The trick was to have height set in px to the parent element.
+It also needed display flex with justify center and align items center to keep it centered.

 ## Author

-- Website - [JoshKellerman] - Website coming soon
+[JoshKellerman] - Website coming soon